 Lubiprostone is a chloride channel agonist that increases intestinal fluid secretion.
 Side effects include nausea and diarrhea.
 Its role in treatment has yet to be determined.

-Linaclotide is a minimally absorbed peptide that stimulates intestinal fluid secretion and transit.
-It has been approved by the US Food and Drug Administration for the treatment of chronic idiopathic constipation.
-The long-term risks have not been well studied.
+Secretagogues such as linaclotide or plecanatide are guanylate cyclase-C agonists that stimulate intestinal fluid secretion and transit.
+They have been approved by the US Food and Drug Administration for the treatment of chronic idiopathic constipation.

 Some evidence suggests that a botulism toxin injection (into puborectalis muscle) may benefit those with pelvic floor or defecation dysfunction.
 Repeated injections seem to be necessary to maintain benefits.[18]